grange85/ahfow-www/collections/_posts/2001/2001-05-20-review-damon-naomi-and-richio-blackmorihara.markdown

 oldies Turn of The Century, New York City, Eye Of The Storm, The Navigator – a couple of covers Tim Buckley's Song To The Siren and a quite beautiful take on Gram Parsons' A Song For You.
-Having been tempted back for a second encore we were then treated to This Car Climbed Mt Washington.
+Having been tempted back for a second encore we were then treated to This Car Climbed Mt.
+Washington.
 All in all a very pleasant evening and worth dragging myself out of my sick bed for.
 Shame I can't make it to Wolverhampton tomorrow.